bolind/LenovoThinkSystemCLI/README.md

 The official Lenovo ThinkSystem CLI tool for the DE2000, DE4000 and DE6000 storage arrays (maybe more) is a little clunky, requires Java, and is not easily scriptable and automatable.
 A little reverse engineering reveals that it's a simple REST HTTPS API, that can be readily manipulated with the Python requests library.

+## Safety & Security

+Consider using the "monitor" account, as this has the least privileges.

 ## Commands

 Here are some simple command you can try.
 Commands appear to be case-insensitive.